 Follow the procedure described by the board in question.
 Vendors are not bound to accept the complaints boards’ decisions, but most of them do.
 Failing to comply could attract negative attention, and the board’s decision could also be used in a subsequent legal process.

-Having your case heard by the Consumer Council won’t cost you anything.
+Having your case heard by The Consumer Authority won’t cost you anything.
 Most of the complaints boards are also free, although some of them may charge a small fee.
 We’ve found that problems are usually best solved through mediation without the involvement of a solicitor or other legal professional.
 If you still wish to take legal advice, you must pay for this yourself – irrespective of the final outcome.
 Please note that the cost of using a solicitor can often be higher than your actual claim.

 Elsewhere in the world there are significant variations in terms of consumer rights.
 Go online to find the rules for the country in question.